obaker8/blog/_posts/2017-09-15-25-Weird-Things-That-Every-Dog-Owner-Does.md

 17. Think that your dog is going to be best friends with every other dog of the same breed

-18. Avoiding getting up to do something if your dog is snuggled into you
+18. Avoid getting up to do something if your dog is snuggled into you

 19. Sleep with half your body off the bed to avoid having to disrupt your dog